-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.To Kill a Mockingbird by Harper Lee

 Published by Caedmon on 2006-8-22

 Genres: Classical, Classical, Drama, Emotions & Feelings, Family Life, Fiction, Social Issues